People are multi-faceted

 The key components of strategic planning typically include an understanding of the organisation’s purpose, vision, mission, and values.
 Among the most widely used tools for strategic planning is the SWOT analysis (standing for Strengths, Weaknesses, Opportunities, and Threats).
 Other popular models that may be used in this process include the McKinsey "7S" framework and the "balanced scorecard", but there are numerous other models and adaptations that have been created by consultants over the years.

 Assessments are another common type of tool used during strategic planning, which can be used as a framework the help the leadership team during the course of discussions to help the day go more smoothly.

 DISC Profile in Strategic Planning

 Many people like to use the DISC profile as part of strategy and executive planning sessions as a tool to better understand how each person in team likes behave and communicate.
 It can also be used as a short "energiser" activity during any part of the day.
 The DISC profile gives you not only an understanding of how you are perceived by others, but it also gives you a language to discuss your behaviour, communication preferences, and style of working.

 No two people have the same set of experiences.
 This diversity is what makes us each unique, but it can also cause friction when worldviews collide.
 This conflict can’t be avoided, but it can be minimised by understanding how other people view the world.
-The Motivators assessment can be used as a framework to help senior executives understand and better appreciate what basic values will tend to influence the decision-making process.
+The Driving Forces profile offers a framework to help senior executives understand and better appreciate what basic values will tend to influence the decision-making process.